Lebanon’splea to skeptical expats: Come visit,bring cash

 Visits home are a summer tradition for Lebanon's expats.
 The airport, closed since mid-March, starts operating Monday at 10% capacity, welcoming around 2,000 passengers a day.

-Nabil Bou Moncef, editor in chief of Lebanon’s An-Nahar newspaper, said he expected very limited numbers of Lebanese to visit, and any dollars they bring will be held onto by relatives like “gold,” rather than being injected into the economy.
+Nabil Bou Monsef, deputy editor in chief of Lebanon’s An-Nahar newspaper, said he expected very limited numbers of Lebanese to visit, and any dollars they bring will be held onto by relatives like “gold,” rather than being injected into the economy.

 “The Lebanese people are being subjected to a systematic and organized theft by the ruling oligarchy and the banks on daily basis,” he said.
 “No one wants to contribute to this cycle anymore.”